danielbodnar/awesome-stars/README.md

 ## chrome-extension

+- [shridhar-tl/jira-assistant](https://github.com/shridhar-tl/jira-assistant) - Repository containing source code of Jira Assistant browser extension.
+This is also used to track bugs related to the extension.
+- [bitcrowd/tickety-tick](https://github.com/bitcrowd/tickety-tick) - A browser extension that helps you name branches and write better commit messages
 - [Offerel/SyncMarks-Extension](https://github.com/Offerel/SyncMarks-Extension) - Browser Webextension for Firefox, Edge or Chromium derivatives to sync your bookmarks with a private backend.
 - [SimplifyJobs/webpack-ext-reloader](https://github.com/SimplifyJobs/webpack-ext-reloader) - Add hot reloading to your webpack WebExtension! 🔥
 - [kyle-n/WebExtensionTemplate](https://github.com/kyle-n/WebExtensionTemplate) - Create a browser extension for Chrome, Firefox and Safari in no time.